-This sugar free pumpkin spice creamer is simmered with milk, fall spices and pumpkin puree.
-The perfect addition to a warm cup of coffee.
+This sugar free pumpkin coffee creamer is simmered with milk, fall spices and pumpkin puree.
+The perfect addition to a warm cup of coffee without out any added unnecessary preservatives.

 This post brought to you by Whole Earth Sweetener Co..
 The content and opinions expressed below are that of The Foodie Affair.